maridalenbrenneri/mb-backoffice2/README.md

   - Material UI - UI component library (https://mui.com)
 - Prisma - Database ORM (https://prisma.io)
 - Fly.io - Cloud host used for deployment and as database host (https://fly.io)
-- Database: PostgreSQL database hosted on Fly.io
+- Database: PostgreSQL database hosted on Google Cloud
+  - To access database a credentials file and a Cloud SQL Proxy is needed.
+The credentials file is downloaded from Google Cloud Console.

 ## Integrations
   - Cargonizer